 How Inlays and Onlays are placed

 Whether you need an inlay or an onlay — remember, the difference is if the damage involves one of the cusps of the tooth or not — the procedure is the same.
-Preparation and placement require two appointments with our dentists at our Arlington or South Riding offices.
+Preparation and placement require two appointments with our dentists at our Arlington office.

 The first appointment is used to prepare the tooth.
 First, we remove all the decay from the tooth.
 We then take impressions and photos of the tooth to send to the lab for creation of your custom inlay/onlay.
 Fabrication usually takes about two weeks; in the meantime, we place a temporary restoration onto your tooth so that you can chew comfortably.

 When your inlay/onlay is finished, you come back in for your second appointment.
 We remove the temporary filling and thoroughly clean the tooth.
 Next, we check the fit and color match of your inlay/onlay.
 The final step is to permanently cement it onto your tooth.

 Is there any recovery after having an inlay or onlay placed?